Queensland - Protection Orders

-Under the Domestic Violence (Family Protection) Act, the victim is know as the “aggrieved spouse” and the perpetrator of the violence is the “respondent spouse”.
+Under the Domestic and Family Violence Protection Act, the victim is know as the “aggrieved spouse” and the perpetrator of the violence is the “respondent spouse”.
 Relatives and associates of the abused Woman, including children, family friends and workmates who have been threatened, abused or harassed may also be protected.
 These people are known as “associates” and may be included under the Woman’s protection order if they have experienced “associated domestic violence”.

 What behaviour is covered?

-The Domestic Violence (Family Protection) Act defines domestic violence in the following way:
+The Domestic Violence and Family Violence Protection Act defines domestic violence in the following way: